Shadowwfall/nft-preview-card-component.github.io/README.md

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - This helped me in figuring out what HTML and CSS attributes i can use.
 I really liked this pattern and will use it going forward.
+- [W3Schools](https://www.w3schools.com) - This helped me in figuring out what HTML and CSS attributes i can use.
+I really liked this pattern and will use it going forward.

 ## Author